The Tolkien Reader: Critical reception

 "On Fairy-Stories" has received both praise and criticism from scholars.
-Tom Shippey describes the essay as “Tolkien’s least successful if most discussed piece of argumentative prose” and as coming “perilously close to whimsy”.
+Tom Shippey describes the essay as "Tolkien’s least successful if most discussed piece of argumentative prose" and as coming “perilously close to whimsy”.
 J. Reilly proposes that the essay can be used as a guide for understanding Tolkien's trilogy The Lord of the Rings.
 He makes the case that “the genre and the meaning of the trilogy are to be found in his essay on fairy stories.”
 Another scholar, Tanya Caroline Wood, calls attention to the similarities between Tolkien's “Of Fairy-Stories” and Sir Philip Sidney's Defense of Poesy.
 She qualifies both writers as “Renaissance Men,” based on her observation that both of their works demonstrate elements of Renaissance philosophy.

-“The Homecoming of Beorhtnoth Beorhthelm's Son” has also received scholarly attention.
+"The Homecoming of Beorhtnoth Beorhthelm's Son" too has received scholarly attention.
 Shippey praises the work, arguing that Tolkien's interpretation of The Battle of Maldon is one of the few to correctly identify the poem's main message.

-In his essay “J.R.R.
-Tolkien and the True Hero,” George Clark writes about how works like “Homecoming” demonstrate Tolkien's fascination with Anglo-Saxon literature.
-He points out what he believes to be an incongruence between Tolkien's Catholic faith and his obsession with narratives that have “no explicitly Christian references”.
+In his essay "J.R.R.
+Tolkien and the True Hero", George Clark writes about how works like “Homecoming” demonstrate Tolkien's fascination with Anglo-Saxon literature.
+He points out what he believes to be an incongruence between Tolkien's Catholic faith and his obsession with narratives that have "no explicitly Christian references".